SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 Each zip file contains a component of the system.
 Be sure to see ReadMe.pdf within each zip file for details.

-A full paper has been submitted for publication in the peer-reviewed literature on this project.
+A full paper has been submitted for publication in the peer-reviewed literature on the LoRa flood-messaging proof of concept.

-These are contributors to this project.
+These are contributors to that project.

 - Professor Philip Branch, School of Science, Computing and Engineering Technologies, Swinburne University of Technology, Melbourne, Australia